oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 void Publish(string category, bool addHeadline, string[] contentBlocks);
 {% endhighlight %}

 The first problem is that the list of parameters can grow unexpectily.
-It is common practice to say that more than 6 input parameters is bad practice.
-I will go even further:
+Normally it is a code smell to have methods with more than 6 input parameters.
+If you have more than 2 or 3 input parameters in a method, it probably means that you are doing too much in that method.

-> If you have more than 2 or 3 input parameters in a method, it probably means that you are doing too much in that method.
+Secondly there is a [Primitive Obsession Antipatern](http://c2.com/cgi/wiki?PrimitiveObsession): using primitive data types to represent domain ideas.

-There even exists a [Primitive Obsession Antipatern](http://c2.com/cgi/wiki?PrimitiveObsession): using primitive data types to represent domain ideas.
+In **Domain Driven Design** there is something called **Value Objects** which encapsulates a **domain object**.
+If you try to wrap your primitives into **Domain objects** your code becomes more expresive about your domain.

-It is very easy to fix, if we know about **Domain Driven Design**, there is something called **Value Objects**  that encapsulates a domain object.
-Let's try to use it in our example:
+Let's try to do it in our example.
+I will define a *BlogPost*:

 {% highlight c# %}
 public class BlogPost